 The kids were a bit unsure about eating cold pasta.
 If yours are the same then here are a few tricks you can try.

-- be sure to include some vegetables that they like.
-For R, 9, that’s olives and peas.
-For Miss R, 8, that’s sweetcorn, peppers and cherry tomatoes (her new favourite)
+- Be sure to include some vegetables that they like.
+For example one of my kids likes olives and peas, while another likes sweetcorn, peppers and cherry tomatoes.

-- warm it up!
-Some veggies eg cucumber won’t work very well warm but many will eg tomatoes, peas, corn, peppers
+- Warm it up!
+Some veggies eg cucumber won’t work well warm but many will eg tomatoes, peas, corn, peppers.

 What else could you add to your pasta salad?

-Anything that your kids love.
+Feel free to add anything that your kids love to your pasta salad.
 I’ve stuck to veggies and herbs here but you could also add:

 - cubes of cheese, dairy free if vegan

 - nuts (depending on your school’s nuts policy) or seeds.